-Developers and the owners of homes in Hong Kong waiting to sell or let out their properties may have to slash their asking prices as the good old days of them sitting back and letting buyers fall over each other are long gone.
+Developers and the owners of homes in Hong Kong waiting to sell or let out their properties may have to slash their asking prices as the good old days of them sitting back and letting buyers and tenants fall over each other are long gone.

-Transactions and business sentiment in one of the world’s most expensive cities to live and own a home have never been immune to upheavals, and this time around, the realty sector as a whole has taken a beating from the still-rampant novel coronavirus pandemic.
+Transactions and business outlook in one of the world’s most expensive cities to live and own a home have never been immune to upheavals, and this time around, the realty sector as a whole has taken a beating from the still-rampant novel coronavirus pandemic.

 The sight of estate agents mobbing pedestrians and prospective buyers outside show flats was common.
 But that’s now a rare sight as the city’s leading broker agencies, including Centaline and Midland, have put many of their employees on unpaid leave as sales are drying up.
 Also, the government’s ban on gatherings involving more than four people means room viewing and site visits may fall foul of the new law.